Also known as Buyer, Grocery Buyer, Procurement Specialist, Purchaser, Purchasing Coordinator, Retail Buyer, Trader

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Grocery Buyer tend to value Independence, Support, and Relationships.
+Compared to most people, those working as a Grocery Buyer tend to value Achievement, Relationships, and Support.

-Most importantly, Grocery Buyers moderately value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Most importantly, Grocery Buyers moderately value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.